 Robert Rodriguez first emerged as director with his self-financed Western homage El Mariachi (1993).
 This gained acclaim and Rodriguez reworked the film on a bigger budget as Desperado (1995).
 He then went on to make From Dusk Till Dawn (1996), The Faculty (1998), Spy Kids (2001) and sequels, Sin City (2005), the Planet Terror (2007) segment of Grindhouse and Machete (2010), among other works.
 (See below for a full list of Robert Rodriguez’s genre films).
 Throughout these, Rodriguez has revealed himself as a workaholic, frequently fulfilling multiple tasks behind the camera on every film.
 He has built his own studio Troublemaker Studios in Austin, Texas, which even has its own in-house digital effects facility.

 The latter half of the 2010s proved to be a major slowing down for Rodriguez.
-This was the period he entered his fifties so you are tempted to speculate it might well have been the result from workload burnout.
+This was the period he entered his fifties so you are tempted to speculate it might well have been due to workload burnout.
 Whereas the 2000s saw several years where Rodriguez was releasing two films a year, the six years between 2014 and 2020 saw him only releasing two films in all – the big-budget James Cameron collaboration Alita: Battle Angel (2019), which arrived like a damp squib, and another low-budget home production Red 11 (2019), which has yet to receive wide release outside of film festivals at the point We Can Be Heroes was released.

-Alita: Battle Angel felt like Rodriguez out of his element taking on a massively budgeted, CGI-heavy studio production.
+Alita: Battle Angel felt like Rodriguez was out of his element taking on a massively budgeted, CGI-heavy studio production.
 We Can Be Heroes feels like it was made as therapy to clean that from his system.
-It is Rodriguez back doing what is familiar to him, making another on the fly children’s film.
+It is Rodriguez back doing what is familiar to him – making another on-the-fly children’s film.
 It is another home production made with most of his family (four of his five children) – son Racer Max co-produces, while son Rebel composes the score, daughter Rogue designs the aliens and daughter Rhiannon creates Ojo’s drawings.

 We Can Be Heroes is only a loose sequel to Sharkboy and Lavagirl.
 It features return appearances of Sharkboy and Lavagirl in supporting roles and the introduction of their child (Vivien Blair who proves a scene-stealer with her ‘shark frenzy’ attacks).
 Only one of the actors returns from the first film, a now grown-up Taylor Dooley.
 In the original film, Sharkboy was played by an unknown thirteen year-old Taylor Lautner who is presumably now too busy, has too high an asking price or considers returning for a Robert Rodriguez home movie to be beneath him since becoming an A-lister with the Twilight films.
 He is replaced by JJ Dashnaw who has been stuntman/coordinator on Rodriguez’s films since 2001.